aidan-duggan/while-gaming/_posts/2020-05-06-rcg-diary-2-fleshing-out-the-core-loop.md

 * The Attack draws an new Play card and goes again.
 * Played Skill cards are not available straight away.

 As mentioned, the idea here is that the attacker and defender are trying to figure out who has the better draw of cards.
-With the attacker running a number of Play.
-After
+With the attacker running a number of Play until either scoring or giving away the ball.

-Whats left to do
+**Whats left to do**

+I have a few things that still need to be determined before I can start playing through a proto type to see if it all works.

+* Figure out how exactly and odds of possession changing.
+* Figure out how to track time.
+* Figure out how the odds of scoring a penalty works.

+My hope is that at least prototyping a more fully defined game will give me a base to iterate and improve things quickly, even if it leads to a radically different game in the end.
+Something I generally struggle with seeing if my game actually presents meaningful choices or not.